18F/laptop/README.md

 ```
 Note that the script may ask you to enter your password.
 This is the same password that you use to log in to your computer.

+> git-seekret requires git 2.9.1 or higher.
+Some versions of Ubuntu ship with an older version.
+To update your git before installing git-seekret:
+>
+> ```
+> sudo add-apt-repository ppa:git-core/ppa
+> sudo apt-get update
+> ```

 **git-seekret will install global git hooks into ~/.git-support/hooks.
 To restore pre-existing git hooks, it is recommended to save pre-existing hooks into a separate directory and to copy those hooks into ~/.git-support/hooks after git-seekret is installed.**

 Development